mayanktatwade/Understanding_LLMs/README.md

 The link to my report - https://drive.google.com/file/d/1OyuC2Pn8QGH6qE5e8AEhfu5FzmgotlgS/view?usp=sharing

-# Here is a complete README.md for your project, summarizing all modules and showcasing key outputs:

 💼 Financial LLM Assistant
 A modular AI-driven assistant designed for financial document analysis, chatbot interaction, summarization, and investment portfolio evaluation.
 This project leverages Hugging Face Transformers, PEFT LoRA fine-tuning, FAISS for retrieval, and SentenceTransformers for embeddings.